pytorch/vision/docs/source/feature_extraction.rst

 1. Symbolically tracing the model to get a graphical representation of how it transforms the input, step by step.
-2. Setting the user-selected graph nodes as ouputs.
+2. Setting the user-selected graph nodes as outputs.
-3. Removing all redundant nodes (anything downstream of the ouput nodes).
+3. Removing all redundant nodes (anything downstream of the output nodes).
 4. Generating python code from the resulting graph and bundling that into a PyTorch module together with the graph itself.